Randolio/randol_exporting/README.md

 **Note**: Just because you are Tier 'B' for example, doesn't mean it's always gonna be a 'B' tier vehicle, it's chance based and you may get a vehicle that is one tier lower.

+**If you get an error for nil value (global GetActivePlayers), make sure your ox lib is up to date and contains the GetActivePlayers() function in the init.lua.**

 ## Requirements

 * [ox_lib](https://github.com/overextended/ox_lib/releases/tag/v3.16.2)